The old adage “if you build it, they will come” doesn’t exactly apply to websites.

 If someone follows a link back to your site, you want to make sure that page is optimized and leads them to other pages on your site.

-Have a Solid Backlink Strategy
+Create a Solid Backlink Strategy

 This post is full of backlink strategies.